eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

 ### Summary of chain of events:

 When an application calls `epoll_wait()`, it essentially hands control to the kernel, asking it to monitor all file descriptors that were previously registered through `epoll_ctl()`.
 Inside the kernel, each epoll instance is represented by an eventpoll object, which contains three key components — a red-black tree (holding all registered file descriptors), a ready list (containing file descriptors that currently have pending I/O events), and a wait queue (where user processes sleep when there are no ready events).
 When `epoll_wait()` is invoked, if the ready list is empty, the calling process is put to sleep on the wait queue.
-Meanwhile, every file descriptor (socket, pipe, etc.) in the system maintains its own internal [`poll table`](#poll-table), a structure that records which epoll instances are interested in its state changes.
 When data arrives or an I/O state changes on any of those file descriptors, the kernel triggers the registered callback `ep_poll_callback()`.
 This callback runs in interrupt or softirq context, adds the corresponding `epitem` (representing that FD) to the eventpoll’s ready list, and then wakes up any processes sleeping on the epoll’s wait queue.
 Once the sleeping process wakes, `epoll_wait()` copies the list of ready events from the kernel’s ready list into user-space memory and returns control to the application with a list of file descriptors that are ready for I/O.

 Workflow of `epoll_wait()` :
 ![epoll_wait.png](/assets/resources/linux-epoll-wait.png)